vikas9dev/udemy-notes/README.md

 npm install
 ```

 Before starting the application, we need to create the `.env.local` file with your Gemini API key.
-Since I cannot create it directly, please create a file named `.env.local` in the root directory of your project with the following content:
+Create a file named `.env.local` in the root directory of your project with the following content:

 ```env
 GEMINI_API_KEY=your_api_key_here